 Collaboration Each person is committed to working together effectively.
 Creativity Each person seeks and supports new ideas and approaches.
 Empowerment Each person is responsible for participating in discussions, making informed decisions and taking personal responsibility for their contributions.
-Inclusion Each person acknowledges others' views and perspectives and has the right/opportunity to express their own.
-Learning Culture Each individual is recognized and valued for the skills that they bring and is encouraged to continue to learn.
+Inclusion Each person acknowledges others' views and perspectives and has the opportunity to express their own views.
+Learning Culture Each individual is recognized and valued for the skills they bring and have a desire to attain new knowledge and information.
 Transparency Each individual gives and shares open and objective advice based on sound information and principles.
 Trust Each person is open and supportive when participating in partnerships and follows through on requests and commitments.

-Primary Clients
+Primary Partners

-The primary clients of the Regional Council include the Rural Secretariat, the Provincial Council of the Rural Secretariat, and departments and agencies within the provincial Government, among others.
+The primary partners of the Gander-New-Wes-Valley Regional Council include the Provincial Government's Rural Secretariat, its Provincial Council, and departments and agencies.